“On Power”: A Blueprint for Liberty vs. Tyranny - July 29th, Hour 2

 You see, here's the deal.

-They don't they don't rely on majority rule.
+They don't rely on majority rule.

 They rely on rule.

-If they win one election, they seek to make permanent Changes.
+If they win one election, they seek to make permanent changes.

 The Democrat Party has made what they hoped were permanent changes through immigration, lack of assimilation, to destroy the status quo, the American culture.